 Your clients – if your target client is an organised professional consultant they’re going to avoid you like the plague if your logo is a whimsy, floral pink thing.
-A chaotic, cluttered creative client might think it’s marvellous however.
-Know your market and make sure they can relate to you.
+However, a chaotic, cluttered creative client might think it’s marvellous.
+So know your market and make sure they can relate to your brand.

 The visual impact – the shape, spacing, colours and font will all combine to give a subliminal image of what your company is about.
 Remember that the stronger and clearer your image is, the better it’ll look when reduced in size for your website favicon (the image on the open tab in a browser) or on social media.